 Cognitive Load and the Emergency Physician

-Author: James O’Shea, MD (Assistant Professor of EM, Emory University / Grady Hospital) // Edited by: Alex Koyfman, MD (@EMHighAK, EM Attending Physician, UTSW / Parkland Memorial Hospital) & Justin Bright, MD (@JBright2021)
+Author: James O’Shea, MD (Assistant Professor of EM, Emory University / Grady Hospital) // Edited by: Alex Koyfman, MD (@EMHighAK, EM Attending Physician, UT Southwestern Medical Center / Parkland Memorial Hospital) & Justin Bright, MD (@JBright2021)

 “The greatest weapon against stress is our ability to choose one thought over another.”
 William James.